 Getting in and out

 There are a few ways to get to Alishan.
 The easiest of course being driving – which will allow you to travel at your own pace.
 But thanks to Taiwan’s excellent transportation network it is also possible to get to Alishan easily via public transport.
 This will take a bit more planning though and you’ll need to make sure to keep track of your timings.
 The biggest problem people have planning a visit to Alishan is due to the lack of English info available online.
 But don’t worry, we’re going to show you the easiest ways to reach Alishan!

 The very first thing you need to do is to get yourself to the Chiayi HSR station.
 The High Speed Rail only runs along the west coast of Taiwan, with stops at Taipei, Banqiao, Hsinchu, Miaoli, Taichung, Chiayi, Tainan and Kaohsiung.
 As with all other transport modes within Taiwan, the high-speed trains are prompt and affordable.
 You may want to grab your Chiayi High Speed Rail ticket to or from TPE here to save time and a few bucks!

-Once you have gotten yourself to Chiayi, you can start your journey to Alishan.
+Once you have gotten yourself to Chiayi, you could first explore some of the many great things to do in Chiayi, before starting your journey to Alishan.
 Here are our top picks on how to travel onwards.

 The first option and one I highly recommend is a shared shuttle bus transfer to Alishan.
 It is a bit more expensive than taking the train or the bus, but it is worth every penny!